- Specifications

 Result Interpretation

-Successful: The test confirms that the AI agent is responding as intended.
+- Successful: The test confirms that the AI agent responds as intended.
 The AI agent can now be published.

-Failed: In this case, the existing settings need to be examined.
-Instructions, detections, input parameters, business logic, and/or output handling should be investigated for possible inconsistencies.
-After making the adjustment, the test should be run again.
+- Failed: In this case, the existing settings need to be reviewed.
+Instructions, detections, input parameters, business logic, and/or output handling should be examined for possible inconsistencies.
+After adjusting, the test should be performed again.